aadhilam/k8-networking-calico-containerlab/containerlab/pod-network/README.md

 Once the cluster is running, you can examine how Calico manages pod networking by inspecting the network interfaces and routing tables within pods.

 > [!Note]
-> The outputs in this section will be different in your lab.
-When running the commands given in this section, make sure you replace IP addresses, interface names, and node names as per your lab.
+> <mark>The outputs in this section will be different in your lab.
+When running the commands given in this section, make sure you replace IP addresses, interface names, and node names as per your lab.<mark>

 ### 1. Verify Test Pod is Running